nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Simulate_Illumina_Reads.md

 InSilicoSeq simulates reads based on one or more input reference genomes.
 You will use the human reference genome GRCh38.

 First, make a directory called "reference_genome" using the command `mkdir`.
-Then download the compressed (".gz" extension) human reference genome inside the new folder and unzip the ".fasta" file.
+Then download the compressed (".gz" extension) human reference genome inside the new folder and unzip the ".fna" file.

 === "AWS Instance Code"

     ```
     mkdir reference_genome
     cd reference_genome
     curl -LO ftp://ftp.ncbi.nlm.nih.gov/refseq/H_sapiens/annotation/GRCh38_latest/refseq_identifiers/GRCh38_latest_genomic.fna.gz
     gunzip GRCh38_latest_genomic.fna.gz
     ```